alfre375/randOS/randOSCodeDocs.md

 Returns: the length of val (number)\
 Returns the length of the inputted list

+## directoryItems(path: str)
+Returns: A list of all items directly in the path (list)\
+Required permissions: readDirectory\
+Returns a list of all items directly in the specified path.
+A recurssive option is planned for the future, but for now the recurssive option does nothing.

+## outnnl(msg: str | number)
+Returns: none\
+Outputs msg without newline

 # Important functions (written in ROSC)
 ## divide(val1: number, val2: number)
 Returns: val1 divided by val2 (number)\